jampen/beautiful/README.md

 # Beautiful 🐍
-## An easy to use python library for beautiful CLI
+## An easy to use python library for colorful UI